markwbrown/GLA-rover/README.md

 * Some old ESP8266 Lua chips as well as some newer NodeMCU units
 * Next door neighbors have an orchard that should be a good spot to run the rover through.

+## Parts on the way
+* (12) 30" arrows.
+The arrow OD matches the ID of Abec-5 bearings.